Live Images

 KDE earns a small commission when you use this link.

-Docker Images are great for testing or developing on KDE software without the need to re-install your operating system or a virtual machine.
-We build ours daily on Docker Hub.
+Containers are great for testing or developing on KDE software without the need to re-install your operating system or a virtual machine.
+We build ours daily and you can use distrobox to install it.
+They run with docker and podman and other container managers.

-Many KDE apps now are available as Snap packages which can be installed on any Linux distro.
-Most of these are currently made from KDE neon packaging on the KDE neon servers.
+Most KDE apps now are available as Snap packages which can be installed on any Linux distro.
+These are made using KDE neon technology.